engpok/MIGO/TuningHelp.md

 ## Frequently Asked Questions

 ### How can this app work when there is wind?
-That app takes many conditions into account for each hour.
+The app takes many conditions into account for each hour.
 It even takes your activity level (sitting, walking, bike riding) into account.
-However, if you walk in a loop, then part of the time the wind is in yoru face (effectively higher wind speed) and sometimes behind you (effectively lower wind speed).
+However, if you walk in a loop, then part of the time the wind is in your face (effectively higher wind speed) and sometimes behind you (effectively lower wind speed).
 So, the app won't be perfect for the entire walk.
-But, it's pretty close, and since most of the clothing items can be layered, you should error on the more-clothes side and take off a layer (or open a jacket/coat) if needed.
+But, it's pretty close, and since most of the clothing items can be layered, you should initially error on the more-clothes side and take off a layer (or open a jacket/coat) if needed.

 ### My jacket is thinner than the jacket pictured.
 How do I handle this?
 You just have to tune the app for your particular jacket type.
 If you have some thin jackets and some heavier, then you might want to consider your thinner jackets equivalent to sweaters; and tune the app to your thicker jackets.